Police reclaim Canada capital after trucker siege ends

 Refusing to admit defeat after being dislodged, many protesters told AFP they would keep pressing their cause.

+"The protest will go on forever in my heart," Nicole Craig said as she headed home Saturday evening.

-Although pandemic health rules in Canada have eased as case numbers trend downward, protesters have vowed to press for a full lifting of restrictions, which have been among the world's strictest.
+Although pandemic health rules in Canada have eased as case numbers trend downward, protesters continued calling for a full lifting of restrictions, which have been among the world's strictest.

 This is despite polls showing Canadians, once sympathetic to the trucker-led movement, have turned against them.